 Your Child’s Growing Mind: Brain Development and Learning From Birth to Adolescence by Jane Healy: The classic guide to the fascinating process of brain development and learning.
 It looks at the roots of emotion, intelligence, and creativity, translating the most current scientific research into practical suggestions for parents and teachers.
 Dr. Healy also addresses academic learning, offering countless suggestions for how parents can help without pushing.
 She explains the building blocks of reading, writing, spelling, and mathematics and shows how to help youngsters of all ages develop motivation, attention, critical thinking, and problem-solving skills.

 For the Children’s Sake by Susan Schaefer McCauley – explores how everyday learning can be extended into all areas of life.
-This book was my introduction into the idea of creating a lifestyle of learning in our home.
+This book was my introduction to the idea of creating a lifestyle of learning in our home.

 Educating the Wholehearted Child by Sally Clarkson Sally Clarkson has written many books on motherhood and family.
 This book, written with her husband Clay, encourages parents to impart to their kids a love of learning while educating the whole child.
 Too many good things to say about this book!

 Weapons of Mass Instruction by John Taylor Gatto: After teaching in the public schools for 30 years and being nominated in New York as the ‘Teacher of the Year” Gatto wrote his observations of the traditional style of schooling.
-This is a must read if you are on the fence about homeschooling.
+This is a must-read if you are on the fence about homeschooling.

 How Lincoln Learned to Read: Twelve Great Americans and the Educations That Made Them by Daniel Wolf.
 A fascinating look at the early lives and educations of twelve notable Americans, from Benjamin Franklin to Elvis Presley—the lessons they learned inside the classroom and out.
 How Lincoln Learned reads like an informal history of American ideas, providing a hopeful look at the many divergent paths to success.